iterate-ch/docs/Mountain_Duck/Interface.md

 # New Bookmark

-Right-click to add a bookmark for the selected path.
+Right-click on white space within the mounted drive in Finder or Explorer to add a bookmark including the selected path.

 # Open in Terminal